babelfish-for-postgresql/babelfish_extensions/contrib/README.md

           ```
           sudo ~/postgres/bin/psql -d postgres -U your_user_name
           ```
-      - If you want to install babelfishpg_unit extension, run the following command after connecting from psql endpoint:
+      - If you want to install babelfishpg_unit extension, run the following command after connecting from psql endpoint (switch to the database where babelfish extensions are installed):
           ```
           \c babelfish_db
           CREATE EXTENSION IF NOT EXISTS "babelfishpg_unit";